Keep Your Eyes on the Sides

 2 tablespoons water

-3/4 cup (3 ounces) shredded sharp cheddar cheese, divided
+3/4 cup (3 ounces) shredded sharp Cheddar cheese, divided

 Nonstick cooking spray